 “The thing that gets me up in the morning, is that the city is full of beautiful children and they deserve a city as beautiful as they are,” says Glover.
 “That’s my idea of progress.”

 Glover says he’s always awed by the way children react to what they see in the orchards.
 In particular, he says, it’s the worms that get them every time.
 And no wonder.
 These are city kids; the notion of planting a garden is surprising, and enlightening.
 “Every time, we encounter kids who have never seen a worm before,” says Paul Glover, POP founder.
 “They carry it around, show it to each other—sometimes, they even name it.
-It’s incredible.”Photo Header: Philadelphia Orchard Project
+It’s incredible.”Photo courtesy Philadelphia Orchard Project